facebook/PathPicker/README.md

 PathPicker is a combination of a bash script and some small Python modules.
 It essentially has three steps:

-* First in the bash script, redirect all standard in to a python module that parses and extracts out the filenames.
-This data is saved in a temporary file and the program exits.
+* First in the bash script, it redirects all standardput in to a python module that parses and extracts out the filenames.
+This data is saved in a temporary file and the python script exists.
-* Secondly, the bash script switches to terminal input mode and another python module reads out the saved entries and presents them in a selector UI.
+* Next, the bash script switches to terminal input mode and another python module reads out the saved entries and presents them in a selector UI built with `curses`.
 The user either selects a few files to edit or inputs a command to execute.
-* Lastly, the python script outputs a command to a bash file that is later executed by the master bash script.
+* Lastly, the python script outputs a command to a bash file that is later executed by the original bash script.

-It is a bit rough around the edges but provides (in our opinion) a lot of utility.
+It's not the most elegant architecture in the world but (in our opinion) provides a lot of utility.

 ## Join the PathPicker community
 See the CONTRIBUTING file for how to help out.